 Identify and map regions most vulnerable to climate change (climate vulnerability assessments) and prepare strategies for adaptation with stakeholder engagement.
 Inventory of resources, both financial and non-financial, which can be allocated towards adaptation measures and assuring inclusive decision-making.
-This should result in space and risk-based adaptation options in line with the risk assessment and stakeholder input.
+This should result in space and risk-based adaptation options in line with risk assessments and stakeholder input.